 An original Dulcitone celesta is very hard to play, offering a very rough-running and tight dynamic response.
 Capturing the dynamic shades of the instrument, we recorded every note with 8 samples.

 The Dyson & Sons owes a huge part of its character and life to the unique release sounds of its keys - hence we recorded these sounds as well, providing 4 varitions of each key release sound to complete the Dulcitone experience.
 Breathe life into your sampler!

 For the recording of this marvellous little fellow, we employed vintage Neumann™ TLM170® microphones with Crane Song™ preamps and Universal Audio™ 2192® converters.
 The library contains two versions of the instrument recorded with different stereo settings.
 The samples were recorded at 192 kHz/24 bits, downsampled to 44.1 kHz.

 Sporting that new sound: Dyson & Sons Dulcitone (logo).
 Photo: Andreas E. Beurmann

 The Dulcitone includes presets for the Kontakt® (full version required) software sampler.

 The sample library contains nearly 1.500 single samples.

-Furthermore, the Dulcitone Celesta sample library contains an essay in German from Dr. Andreas Beurmann himself, explaining the background of the instrument.
+Furthermore, the it contains an essay in German from collector Andreas Beurmann, explaining the background of the instrument.

 Brand names, trade marks and product names belong to their respective owners.